-The integration of sound theological method with the realities of ministry and spirituality in the contemporary world is the goal of courses in practical theology at the Ecumenical Institute.
+The integration of sound theological method with the realities of ministry and spirituality in the contemporary world is the goal of courses in practical theology at St. Mary’s Ecumenical Institute.
 This department emphasizes both the personal and communal implications of theological study for understanding faith development, pastoral care, ministries of the laity, and worship.

 Note the following abbreviations: PR = prerequisite; CR = corequisite; PR/CR = either a prerequisite or a corequisite.
 Corequisites may be taken either at the same time as or before the course listed.
 Prerequisites and corequisites may be waived only with the permission of the Dean and the instructor.